JensenXu0192/Hackathon/README.md

 The debate is still unsettled.

-Note: the code was finished by 3 team members, so the coding style is not uniform.
+Note: the script was finished by 3 team members, so the coding style is not uniform.